 With gift cards and certificates, a manager has the opportunity to acknowledge the employee, and honor individual interests.
-A gift certificate that considers an employee’s favorite restaurant, sports activity, hobby, or travel plans are perceived as especially thoughtful.
+To award the most unique gift card, a manager should take the time to learn more about the employee.
+A gift certificate that considers an employee’s favorite restaurant, sports activity, hobby, or travel plans are perceived as extremely thoughtful.
+Ask other employees or managers what they think the recipient would enjoy.
 Though it’s also possible to present all employees with impersonal gift certificates to a nearby restaurant, for example, this is unlikely to instill the same sense of being appreciated as a personalized gift card.
+Consider pre-paid credits cards or gift certificates for multiple stores if you want to give a unique corporate gift that can speak to everyone’s interests.

 A personalized plaque or trophy that can be proudly displayed serves as a physical reminder that the company recognizes extraordinary effort.
 These awards can be simple designs, or elaborate sculptures with personalized nameplates.
 Plaques can also be large office displays where employee names are added once they achieve performance milestones; larger plaques with multiple names can also honor members of a distinct team.
 Recipients might choose to display the honor in their office to instill confidence in potential clients, or at home as an ongoing reminder that labor is recognized.